KimberlyWairimu/Phase-4-Project/README.md

 - It’s important to note that while the model can aid in diagnosis, it should not replace professional medical advice and should be used as a supplementary tool.

+## Next Steps
+- Model Integration: Beginning the process of integrating the model with existing hospital information systems.
+- Performance Monitoring System: Set up a system for continuously monitoring the model’s performance in a real-world setting.
+- Staff Training: Planning and executing a training program for relevant staff members.
+This should cover how to use the model, interpret its results, and understand its limitations.